yfjd01/ElectiveNotes/Phil145.md

 Good grounds for the conclusion.
 In other words, considered together, the premise give sufficient reason to make it rational to accept the conclusion

+A claim/ premise is acceptable because
+1. It is supported by an argument
+2. It is supported by an argument elsewhere
+3. It is known through itself
+4. Common knowledge (not only true, but must be seen as true by others)
+5. Testimony